simpkins/de1plus-mqtt/docs/topics.md

 * `online`

-  bool.
+  Boolean.
 True when the tablet is connected to the MQTT broker, and false when the tablet is disconnected.
 This field is always present.

 * `de1_connected`